junkang85/Capstone-Project/README.md

 Content
 1. Problem Statement
+2. Data Collection
+3. Development Models
-2. Development and Production Models
+4. Production Models
+5. Flask Local Virtual Environment Deployment Configuration
-3. AWS Deployment
+6. AWS Deployment Configuration
+7. Current Limitations

 Problem Statement
 1. To build an App for waypoint translation (digit 0 to 9) from speech to text.
 Envisaged to enhance the App for waypoint translation in the future